The Importance of the Language of Leadership

 Words matter, and clarifying words matters even more.

-We often reach a moment in a workshop or team dialogue where someone asks: ‘how do you define management and leadership?’.
+We often reach a moment in a workshop or team dialogue where someone asks: ‘How do you define management and leadership?’.
 It’s a highly debated subject matter and would take a PhD thesis to explore; indeed many have.
+Common responses include:

 Does language matter only in leadership?

 When it comes to the language of leadership I often ask clients to come up with a metaphor or image to describe what they mean.
-For example:
+For example, do you think of your role:

 Working with a metaphor illuminates deeper beliefs and worldviews that are hard to get at with words alone.
 Creating or choosing pictures, stories, or poems helps surface these long-held and unexplored assumptions.
 Art and creativity can be a path to expressing what we know or feel but cannot articulate.